tetherless-world/FREx/docs/pages/features.md

 to your application, and based on these scores you can re-rank the candidates to choose your final recommendations.

-FREx controls this overall process using the `Pipeline` class, and the various the stages that candidates pass through are implemented as `PipelineStage`s.
+FREx controls this overall process using the Pipeline class, and the various the stages that candidates pass through are implemented as PipelineStages.

 ### Pipeline

 The [`Pipeline`](https://solashirai.github.io/FREx/build/html/frex.pipelines.html) is
 a callable class.
 Its initialization arguments include the stages that are involved in the pipeline.
-These "stages" can either be `PipelineStage` classes or other `Pipeline` classes, which can let you reuse full Pipelines within Pipelines.
+These "stages" can either be PipelineStage classes or other Pipeline classes, which can let you reuse full Pipelines within Pipelines.

 Calling the Pipeline will run the underlying pipeline stages, passing along the relevant arguments of `context` (which can be anything - depends on what context